 She would usually make it the same way each time.
-Cracking open the shell and pulling out the flesh from even the tiny legs to make it easier for us (spoilt) kids so that we wouldn't bite into bits of shell, and cooking the flesh in very little warm water in which sour Kokum was soaked.
+Poaching the crab in a little warm water in which sour Kokum was soaked to infuse it with it's tangy flavour.
 The water was evaporated to ensure that every bit of the tanginess was absorbed by the crab, usually in a wide, shallow clay pot ( mann chatti) reserved for cooking seafood, that also imparted it's rustic earthiness.

 |Kokum- used like tamarind to impart sourness usually in seafood dishes|